microsoft/PowerToys/README.md

 - New utility: Paste as Plain Text allows pasting the text contents of your clipboard without formatting.
 Note: the formatted text in the clipboard is replaced with the unformatted text.
 Thanks [@carlos-zamora](https://github.com/carlos-zamora)!
 - New utility: Mouse Jump allows to quickly move the mouse pointer long distances on single or across screens.
 Thanks [@mikeclayton](https://github.com/mikeclayton)!
-- Add new GPO policies for automatic update downloads, update toast notifications and automatic background update check.
+- Add new GPO policies for automatic update downloads and update toast notifications.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Support MSC and CPL files in "Run command" results of PowerToys Run Program plugin.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Add support for log2 and log10 in PowerToys Run Calculator plugin.
 Thanks [@RickLuiken](https://github.com/RickLuiken)!
 - Added experimentation to PowerToys first run experience.
 There are current page which says "welcome" and a variant with direct instructions on how to use some of the utilities.
 We want to see if directly showing how to use PowerToys leads to more people using the features :)